DellGEOS/HybridJumpstart/modules/module_0/3_azure_vm_deployment.md

 Troubleshooting
 -----------
 From time to time, a transient, random deployment error may cause the Azure VM to show a failed deployment.
 This is typically caused by reboots and timeouts within the VM as part of the PowerShell DSC configuration process, in particular, when the Hyper-V role is enabled and the system reboots multiple times in quick succession.
-We've also seen instances where changes with Chocolatey Package Manager cause deployment issues.
+We've also seen instances where changes with the Chocolatey Package Manager cause deployment issues.

 ![Azure VM deployment error](/media/vm_deployment_error.png "Azure VM deployment error")